How to Deal with Confrontation in Relationships

 The above are three examples of assignments often given to Christian couples in counseling sessions.
 These assignments are, of course, voluntary, and their effectiveness depends on the willingness of each spouse to commit to them.

-If you and your spouse are interested in improving your marriage with couples counseling, please contact a counselor today.
+If you and your spouse are interested in improving your marriage with couples counseling, please contact a counselor at Newport Beach Christian Counseling today.
+They can help guide you both through the process of strengthening your relationship and building a deeper connection.

 Photos